PHILIPPINES | Seven Diocesan Priests Make Profession in the Dominican Fraternity

 In a solemn celebration of the Holy Eucharist, seven priests from the Archdiocese of San Fernando Pampanga made profession in the Priestly Fraternities of St. Dominic at 10:00 in the morning of Wednesday, 18 September 2013, the Feast of our brother St. John Macias.
 The Mass was held at the Virgen de los Remedios Repository Chapel at San Jose, San Fernando City, Pampanga.

 The newly-professed members of the Priestly Fraternity of St. Dominic, namely, Fr.
 Rodolfo P. de Guzman, Fr.
 Manuel C. Sta.
 Maria, Fr.
 Francis Michael S. Mallari, Fr.
 Mario Sol M. Gabriel, Fr.
 Angel Amir R. Gamboa, Fr.
 Ramil S. Capulong, and Fr.
-Emmanuel S. Contreras, were welcomed into the Dominican Family with Fr.
+Emmanuel S. Contreras, were received in the fraternities on 9 July 2012 in a Rite of Admission held at the UST CS.
+Thereafter they met regularly with each priest taking turns to host their gathering in the Archdiocese.
+On the occasion of their profession, they were welcomed into the Dominican Family with fr.
 Pedregosa's challenge, that is, to manifest not only a life of preaching but a preaching life.
 With the priests' families, friends, and other members of the clergy witnessing, the occasion gave testimony to the richness of Dominican life as manifested and shared in the growing family of St. Dominic.

 fr.
 Florentino Bolo, OP